THE GHOSTHUNTERS' GUIDE TO PARANORMAL MUMBAI

 “Before we go to a location,” says demonologist Sarbajeet Mohanty, “we try to get a recent picture of the location so that psychic mediums can give a reading of what to expect or find at the locations, which provides a roadmap for the investigators.”
 Mohanty founded PAIRs with psychic developer Pooja Vijay.

 Disclaimer: PAIRS and The City Story highly recommend you do not venture into these places without proper knowledge.
-All PAIRS investigators have been researching this field from the past 6 to 10 years and are certified.
+All PAIRS investigators have been researching this field since the past 6 to 10 years and are certified.
 Enter at your own risk.

 Amar Dham Crematorium, Panvel